Which Tesla To Buy: Your Tesla Buying Guide

 What range does one need in everyday life?

-In practice, however, the personal necessary range depends strongly on the driver’s profile.
+Traditionally, however, the personal necessary range depends strongly on the driver’s profile.
 Am I an employee in the field and do I drive more than 500 km daily?
 Then I have different requirements than if I only drive a long distance of more than 400 km three to four times a year.
-This will definitely work with all Tesla models, but it is of course more comfortable if you don’t have to load too often on very frequent long-distance rides.
+This will definitely work with all Tesla models, but it is of course more convenient if you don’t have to load too often on very frequent long-distance rides.

 Personally, I have never been bothered by the fact that my model S75D only has a range of about 380 km.
 But I also only drive about ten times a year a distance of more than 300 km per day.
 And for these cases I have the Tesla Supercharger Network.
 Read my experiences to drive a Tesla on long distance.
 Another aspect of the maximum possible range of a Tesla is the charge level range in which the battery is usually operated.
 That is the range between the lower minimum how far the battery is usually discharged and the maximum how far it is usually recharged.